 "Following a period of unprecedented regional disparity in activity and price appreciation, we are now seeing a return to healthy growth in the majority of Canadian housing markets," said Phil Soper, president and CEO, Royal LePage.
 "The white-hot markets are moderating to very warm; the depressed markets are beginning to grow again.
 Canadian housing is in great shape – a statement that I certainly did not make last quarter."

 "The rate of national house price appreciation that we experienced in the second quarter continues to be above what we would consider a normal range, dr iven primarily by very strong year-over-year price growth across much of Ontario," continued Soper.

 Looking ahead to the remainder of the year, Royal LePage forecasts that the national aggregate price of a home will increase by 9.5 per cent in 2017 to $617,773 when compared to year-end, 2016.

 About the Royal LePage House Price Survey

 The Royal LePage House Price Survey provides information on the three most common types of housing in Canada, in 53 of the nation's largest real estate markets.
-Housing values in the House Price Survey are based on the Royal LePage National House Price Composite, produced quarterly through the use of company data in addition to data and analytics from its sister company, Brookfield RPS, the trusted source for residential real estate intelligence and analytics in Canada.
+Housing values in the House Price Survey are based on the Royal LePage National House Price Composite, produced quarterly through the use of company data in addition to data and analytics from its sister company, RPS Real Property Solutions, the trusted source for residential real estate intelligence and analytics in Canada.
 Commentary on housing and forecast values are provided by Royal LePage residential real estate experts, based on their opinions and market knowledge.